Jennal/DaisyDiskImitate/README.md

 # Daisy Disk Imitate

+[DaisyDisk](https://daisydiskapp.com/) is the best app I have ever used in MacOSX.
+I really need one in windows.
-Try to make a poor imitation of [DaisyDisk](https://daisydiskapp.com/) by
+So, I try to make a poor imitation of [DaisyDisk](https://daisydiskapp.com/) by

 - [Electron.Net](https://github.com/ElectronNET/Electron.NET)
 - [Blazor-Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0)